nerdyrodent/YourChoice/README.md

 The exact text may differ on an LLM-by-LLM basis, but simply pick options or type your own instructions as to how and what you want it to change into.

 ## Other
-I discovered it by mapped my own thought processes and applying the discoveries, starting with The Ship of Theseus problem of identity.
+I discovered it by mapping my own thought processes and applying the discoveries as axioms, starting with The Ship of Theseus problem of identity.

 Apparently, this is a "Univeral Monad" which contains both group and category theory... at least according to the AI.
 I just did the philosphy end, not the maths ;)